Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.58*
+- Fix issue where the popup could be partially positioned outside the top of the browser window and become unreachable.
+Mostly an issue for very large popup menus with many search engines.

 *0.8.57*
 - Fix mycroft integration.
 - Add an additional source for serach engine icons that is used if the default source does not have an icon.